 To fulfill the Computer Literacy Requirement, students must pass the Computer Literacy Examination, which is administered on both the St. Croix and St. Thomas campuses.
-Students should contact the Science and Math Division to register for the exam.
-Exam dates are listed under CLE in the Class Schedule for each semester.
-The student may prepare for the Computer Literacy Examinations using self-taught learning modules, which are available in the bookstore and computer laboratories.
-Students may enroll in CSC 111 or CIS 021 to prepare for the examinations.
-However, completion of these courses does not fulfill the Computer Literacy Requirement.
+Incoming students will take the examination as part of their Orientation schedule.
+All other students should contact the School of Business to obtain additional dates and register for the examination.
+Students may choose to enroll in CSC 111 or CIS 021 to prepare for the examination; however, enrollment in these courses is not required to take the examination and completion of these courses does not fulfill the Computer Literacy Requirement.